Kid-friendly Kid-Made Spiced Cream Cheese Butter Recipe - Sticky Fingers Cooking

 drain + stir

-When the buttermilk and butter have separated, drain the buttermilk from the solid butter and stir into the butter 1/4 cup cream cheese and a bit of honey to taste.
-Top pancakes with your spiced butter and some extra honey, and enjoy!
+When the buttermilk and butter have separated, drain the buttermilk from the solid butter.
+Into your butter, stir 1/4 cup soft cream cheese and a bit of honey to taste.
+Top pancakes, like our Scrumptious No Sugar Carrot Cake Pancakes, with your spiced butter and some extra honey, and enjoy!

 back to recipe